Coast Guard Flag

 Regardless of your application, we are looking forward to working with you to provide with Military flags, flagpoles, and hardware to meet the needs of your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Coast Guard Flag

-Below that "1970" is written which is the year that the Revenue Cutter service was formed which is where the United States Coast Guard originates from.
-The colors used on the flag are the same colors as the flag of the United States of America and white represents innocence and purity, the color red represents bravery and hardiness, and the blue represents perseverance.
+The colors used on the flag are the same colors as the flag of the United States of America.
+White is said to represent innocence and purity, the red stands for bravery and hardiness, and blue is symbolic of perseverance.

 The United States Coast Guard was established to "protect people, environment, industry, and security of the United States of America on seas, lakes and rivers."
 It is the oldest sea service of the United States as well as the smallest branch of the military.
 This military branch utilizes boats, ships, and airplanes to prevent crimes, such as smuggling and to rescue other boats and ships that have come into harm's way.
 In 1790, the Revenue Cutter Service was established following George Washington signing an act which would allow for 10 boats (which were also known as cutters) to be built with the intention of collecting customs, duties, and taxes and to ensure that shipments to different countries were reaching their destination.
 In 1791, the first cutter (known as "The Vigilant) was launched.
 In 1915, President Woodrow Wilson formed the United States Coast Guard by merging the Revenue Cutter Service with the United States life-saving services.